XervoIO/cli/README.md

 ##Installing

-To install the Modulus CLI, simply NPM install it globally.
+To install the Modulus CLI, simply npm install it globally.

     $ npm install -g modulus